 Device Manufacturer Payments (2013-2017)

-Imagine: you’re a surgeon trained to do hip surgery, you’re paid to do hip surgeries, and a company pays you to tell the world that hip surgery is a good thing.
+Imagine you’re a surgeon trained to do hip surgery.
+You’re paid to do hip surgeries, and a company pays you to tell the world that hip surgery is a good thing.
 You have no incentive to do research that might show that hip surgery doesn’t work.

 If you do a study that shows hip surgery isn’t great, that’s your gravy train down the drain.

 You have every financial incentive to publish papers that say hip surgery works—and that it works nearly all the time.

 But that’s not good science.

-Even surgeons who don’t publish papers and don't receive industry money have a strong incentive to see their procedures as effective, even when patients tell them otherwise.
-We’ve heard countless stories where a patient tells the surgeon after the hip surgery, “my hip pain is the same.”
+Industry money aside, surgeons have a strong incentive to see their procedures as effective, even when patients tell them otherwise.

-And the surgeon’s reply is some version of “The surgery was a success because we fixed the bone shape.
+And the surgeon’s reply is some version of, “The surgery was a success because we fixed the bone shape.
 If you still have pain, you might have a muscle issue or need more surgery somewhere else.”

-We can't say that people don't EVER improve from hip surgery.
+We can't say that people don't ever improve from hip surgery.
 Sometimes people come out of hip surgery for FAI and do feel better.
-That begs a very important question about FAI hip surgery: WHY DOES IT WORK SOMETIMES?
+That begs a very important question about FAI hip surgery: Why does it work sometimes?

 Since bone shapes, joint space, and labral tears don't seem to correlate to hip pain, we need to look elsewhere for explanations.

-We could say "it's the placebo effect" and leave it at that, but that's probably not the entire picture.
-It would be too simplistic an answer AND probably wouldn't be accurate.
+We could say "It's the placebo effect" and leave it at that, but that's probably not the entire picture.
+It would be too simplistic an answer and probably wouldn't be accurate.

 The theory that seems to make the most sense is that the muscles are where the problem is.
+And surgeries affect muscles.